pablogh89/portfolio/docs/getting-started.md

     pip install -r requirements.txt
     ```

-    !!! note
+    !!! tip
         If this fails due to access denied, add ``--user`` on Windows or start with ``sudo`` on Linux to solve the problem.

-6. Run the following command to start the portfolio:
+6. Run the following command to install the project template dependencies (Python packages required to run this project template):

     ```shell
+    pip install mkdocs-material
+    ```

+    !!! tip
+        If this fails due to access denied, add ``--user`` on Windows or start with ``sudo`` on Linux to solve the problem.

+7. Run the following command to start the portfolio:

+    ```shell
     python mkdocs serve
     ```

-    !!! note
+    !!! tip
         If this fails, try ``python –m mkdocs serve`` on Windows or ``python3 mkdocs serve`` on Linux to solve the problem.

-7. Open a browser and navigate to ``http://localhost:8000/``
+8. Open a browser and navigate to ``http://localhost:8000/``